Quelich/goserver/README.md

 # GoServer

-GoServer is a simple HTTP server written in Go.
+GoServer is a simple static HTTP server written in Go.

 You can serve `.html`, `.css`, `.js`, etc.